Err-of-Failure/Egoteric/README.md

 This is a Terraria Mod that srives to...
 ## Features
 ##### Checked means implemented, unchecked means being worked on
- - [ ] Leveling System (Technically implemented, but needs to be rewritten)
  - [ ] Upgrade Tree
  - [ ] Story/Lore
  - [ ] New NPCs